anigbojohnson/ESL/README.md

-This are few outlines of functions that this project provides:
+These outlines the functions which this project provides:
 1. Book Check-in, checkout, reserve and renew
 2. Make payment: subscription, overdue book, and lost book
 3. Add, update patron, librarian and book catalogue details